 That’s because most people who do these things do them because they are rule- and transaction-based.
 You prepare well for a job interview because you want to get a good job.
 You learn how to clean your house because it has direct consequences on your health and what people think of you.
 You manage your finances because if you don’t, you will be royally fucked one day down the road.

 While people who navigate the world through bargaining and rules can get far in the material world, they remain crippled and alone in their emotional world.
-This is because transactional values create toxic relationships — relationships that are built on manipulation.
+This is because transactional values create toxic relationships—relationships that are built on manipulation.
+And toxic relationships, as I conclude in my Healthy Relationships Course in the Mark Manson Premium Subscription, are devoid of emotional nutrition and extremely difficult to get out of.

 When you achieve adulthood, you realize that viewing some relationships and pursuits as transactions guts them of all joy and meaning.
 That living in a world where everything is bargained for enslaves you to other people’s thoughts and desires rather than freeing you to pursue your own.
 To stand on your own two feet, you must be willing to sometimes stand alone.